groupdocs-total/GroupDocs.Total-JS/packages/total/README.md

 # GroupDocs.Total

-This is common resources used by other GroupDocs jQuery plugins
+This is common resources used by other GroupDocs jQuery plugins.

 # Getting started